Amrit706/zero-waste-logistics/README.md

 streamlit run app.py
 ```

 Runs instantly on the bundled demo dataset — no database setup required.
-Flip the sidebar toggle to **"Connect to MySQL"** if you want to point it at your own `location` table.
+The sidebar offers three data sources:
+- **Demo dataset** — works immediately, no setup
+- **Live database (real-time)** — connects automatically using credentials from Streamlit Secrets (only available if you've configured your own `.streamlit/secrets.toml`)
+- **Connect to your own MySQL** — point it at any MySQL database with a matching schema

 ---